Reality-Dev/RealityKit-Collisions/README.md

 This class must now refer to the enum that you just made, like this:
 `typealias CollisionGroupsEnum = MyCustomCollisionGroups`

-This YouTube video shows the steps in practice:
+[This YouTube video](https://youtu.be/Pit-Dn8WvN8) shows these steps in practice.

- Next, call either the "setNewCollisionFilter()" function or the "returnNewCollisionFilter()" function on any entity that you want to use it on.
+ Next, call the "setNewCollisionFilter()" function for any entity that you want to use it on.
  Here is an example:

  ``` swift